 1. How do I qualify for the World Championships?

-Students in Europe qualify for the International Geography Bee World Championships by any one of the following ways:
+Students in Europe qualify for the International Geography Championships by any one of the following ways:

-- Students who have competed before for their countries at the International Geography Olympiad are automatically qualified for the IGB World Championships for life (i.e. as long as they are age-eligible), but must still take a version of the Championships Qualifying Exam, if they haven’t already done so, for seeding purposes, which they could do for free.
+• Students who have competed before for their countries at the International Geography Olympiad are automatically qualified for the International Geography Championships for life (i.e. as long as they are age-eligible), but must still take a version of the Championships Qualifying Exam, if they haven’t already done so, for seeding purposes, which they could do for free.

-2. What events will the International Geography Bee World Championships consist of?
+2. What events will the International Geography Championships consist of?

 3. When and where will the World Championships take place?